Arondondon/SDKprotocol/SDKProtocol.md

 4. SNETEngine → MetadataProvider → OrgMetadata → functions for editing organization metadata,
 as well as for publishing metadata to metadata provider, and downloading metadata from it

-> Warning: here, the names of entities do not refer to the entities themselves, but to their instances!
+> Note: On the following diagram the names of entities do not refer to the entities themselves, but to their instances

 ![pu pu pu](resources/UseCase.png)